top of page

 The typical parent is overworked, sleep deprived, and under stress, who is doing something that day out of their normal routine.
 In other words running on autopilot, trying to multitask in our busy over connected world while juggling family and home at the same time.
 Sound familiar?
 This could be anyone.
 Experts also feel modern car safety regulations for young children are a factor.
 Children now sit in the back seat with young infants in rear facing seats, making it difficult for busy parents who are moving quickly to see them.
 New technology such as smart phones and advanced dash digital displays allow parents to check their email, texts, social media and work in their car.
 Distracting them not only from driving but other routine tasks such as dropping their little ones off at daycare.
 The vast majority of parents honestly believed they had already dropped their child off at daycare.
 Most found their child after work or when they noticed a crowd forming around their car.

-This trend has been rising for over two decades with 2018 ahead of the curve because on average about 37 children lose their lives to hyperthermia or vehicular heatstroke each year.
+on average about 37 children lost their lives to hyperthermia or vehicular heatstroke.
 In 2017 it was 43 and 39 in 2016.
 According to Kids and Cars.org, 55% of vehicular heatstroke deaths are children ages 1-3, 32 % are under one with 13 % over three years old.

 At 70 degrees your car can reach 104 degrees inside after 30 minutes and 113 after an hour.
 When temperatures are between 80-100 degrees, the inside temperature of a car parked in direct sunlight on pavement can quickly climb to 120 to 172 degrees.
 Even in the shade with the windows cracked, the inside temp of your car can reach temperatures of 112- 130 depending on the length of time your car sits. - HeatKills.org

-Prevention tech
+Prevention tech:

 Bee Alert and RVS Systems RVS-BLB Brilliant Backseat - are smart alarms that alert you to children and pets left in the car.